mmontone/djula/doc/source/tags.rst

 super
 ^^^^^

 Gets the content of the block from the parent template.
-You have to pass the name of the block of the parent template you want to access.
+You can pass the name of the block of the parent block you want to access.
+If no name is passed, then the current block's parent is used.

 Sample usage::

      {% super "stylesheets" %}

+     {% block stylesheets %}
+       {% super %}
+     {% endblock %}

 .. templatetag:: comment